Tech-at-DU/React-Redux-Tetris-Tutorial/P01-Grid-Square/readme.md

   --button-color-l: rgba(222, 222, 222, 1);

   /* Numbers define values that will be used throughout the CSS.
-  --tile-size: 20px for example will set size of the grid squares. */
+  --tile-size: 20px for example will set the size of the grid squares. */
   --cols: 10;
   --rows: 18;
   --tile-size: 20px;